 The mission of the CSDC is to support the academic, emotional, social, and cultural development of students.
 We value an atmosphere that is welcoming and comfortable for all individuals, regardless of race, gender, ethnicity, age, sexual orientation, religion, socioeconomic status, citizenship, and ability.
 We embrace diversity and strive to foster and promote awareness, empathy, and cultural competence within a multicultural environment.

 As part of the Division of Student Affairs and Enrollment Management, CSDC is the designated campus mental health center whose primary mission is service to a campus of 22,000, CSDC serves the NIU community through counseling, assessment, crisis response, outreach, consultation, training, and educational services.
 Examples of such services include individual and group counseling, crisis intervention, services for students of color, outreach programs, consultation with Housing & Dining staff, and graduate student training.
 Faculty and staff are served through consultation and outreach.

 All CSDC clients are currently enrolled NIU students.
 The majority of clients are 18 to 25 years old, two-thirds are female, and one-third identify as students of color.
 The CSDC also serves an increasing number of non-traditional and veteran students.
 In keeping with the national trend of university counseling centers treating students with more serious psychological concerns, CSDC serves a significant percentage of clients who have received mental health treatment before attending college.
 For example, recent CSDC clients have reported a history of taking psychotropic medication, previous counseling experiences, and previous psychiatric hospitalization.

-The CSDC professional staff currently consists of 6 licensed counseling or clinical psychologists, 2 licensed clinical social workers, 1 licensed clinical professional counselor, and 1 full-time and 1 part-time psychiatrist.
+The CSDC professional staff currently consists of 6 licensed counseling or clinical psychologists, 1 licensed clinical social worker, 1 licensed clinical professional counselor, 1 full-time psychiatrist, and 1 full-time nurse practitioner.
 The training program consists of 3 doctoral interns, 5 practicum students, 1 social work intern, and 1 graduate assistant.
 Therapeutic orientations of senior staff include interpersonal/relational, psychodynamic, client-centered/humanistic, cognitive-behavioral, multicultural, developmental, and feminist.
 To view our current staff roster click here.
 Senior staff are members of national professional organizations and the CSDC is a member of the Association of Counseling Center Training Agencies (ACCTA), Association for the Coordination of Counseling Center Clinical Services (ACCCCS), and Association of University and College Counseling Center Directors (AUCCCD).